Joknaa/NieRAutoRental/NeirAutoRental/Database/README.md

-# NieRAutoRental

-Folders Note:
+#Folders Note:

 Root folder is for the webpages

-CSS: for CSS files
+CSS: for CSS files<br>
-Database: for exported DB files
+Database: for exported DB files<br>
-Include: for parts of the pages that are included in others
+Include: for parts of the pages that are included in others<br>
-JS: for Javascript
+JS: for Javascript<br>
-Scripts: for PHP functions
+Scripts: for PHP functions<br>